mmelihdogan/myfirstblog/README.md

 # myfirstblog

-We've completed this assignment togethar with Mavera
+We've completed this assignment together with Mavera